umbraco/UmbracoDocs/Umbraco-Heartcore/Difference-between-heartcore-and-Umbraco-CMS.md

 As a SaaS, it is not possible to install packages in Umbraco Heartcore as the code base is Closed source.

-Instead, other features like a GraphQL API, an out-of-the-box Content delivery network(CDN) by Cloudflare and a Preview API are available to use.
+Instead, other features like GraphQL, an out-of-the-box Content delivery network(CDN) by Cloudflare and a Preview API are available to use.

 ### Template section